 Konrad has recently been returned to AFG.
-We have discovered that Konrad is not that fond of the smaller humans, so he asks that his next home have human offspring that are a little older.
+We have discovered that Konrad likes children, but is not that fond of them in his space.
 Konrad retired to AFG in 2018 after 105 races and after graduating from The Greyhound Inmate Experience!
 Could this quirky pop tart be the companion you are looking for?

 We’ve had Konrad in our home for a while now, and since he’s been with us his personality has really come through.
 Even though he forgets that he’s a greyhound from time to time (he thinks he’s a guard dog), he’s a quirky and really fun guy to have around the house.
 He’s a confident guy, super friendly & playful, and gets along with everyone really well.
 He loves to be around his humans, but doesn’t have to be in your face all the time.
 This doesn’t mean he isn’t shy at coming up and burying his head against you for some love.